MIDOCS

 Residents in PM are required to enroll (tuition free) in the MPH program offered by the WSU's Dept. of Family Medicine and Public Health Sciences.

 The Office of Graduate Medical Education at WSU is pleased to offer these new options to WSUSOM medical students.
-The FM-UT and PM residencies supported by MIDOCS will
+The MIDOCS residencies will

 • build on the SOM's commitment to urban clinical excellence;